A-Z of Important Facts

 Parent/Teacher Interviews & Reports

 Our school provides many opportunities for parents and caregivers to receive information on their child’s progress and program.
 Early in Term 1 a Parent Forum for each class (evening session) is offered.
-At the beginning of Term 2 meetings will be held between parents, students and the classroom teacher.
+At the beginning of Term 2 meetings will be held between parents, students and the classroom teacher for year 3-6 students and between the parents and teacher for Recpetion to Yr 2 students.

 These are booked online.
-At the end of Term 2 written progress reports for Terms 1 & 2 will be given.
-During Term 3 scheduling times will be organised for any parents who have questions or concerns to come in to the school and meet with their child’s classroom teacher.
+At the end of Term 2 written progress reports for Terms 1 & 2 will be given. these are sent home via email.

 Parents and caregivers are reminded that it is not necessary to wait for the scheduled interviews if you have and concerns regarding your child’s progress at school.
 Please feel welcome to talk with the class teacher and if necessary make a time to see them after school